MarckBoge/MechaCar_Statistical_Analysis/README.md

 Manufacturing Lot 3 T-Test

+<img width="559" alt="Lot3" src="https://user-images.githubusercontent.com/90155651/194202506-a13a2186-4161-42fe-bf15-4bdc81e83935.png">

 * Manufacturing Lot 3 has a p-value = 0.04168, therefore Lot 3 rejects the null hypothesis.
 This means Manufacturing Lot 3 is statistically different from from the population mean of 1,500 pounds per square inch.

-<img width="559" alt="Lot3" src="https://user-images.githubusercontent.com/90155651/194202506-a13a2186-4161-42fe-bf15-4bdc81e83935.png">

- * Now we have come to the portion of our analylsis to utilize the t-test, here we determine if all manufacturing lots and each lot individually are statistically different from the population mean of 1,500 pounds per square inch.
-We found that only Manufacturing Lot 3 is statistically different from the population.